rozachatz/money-transfer-api/README.md

 | createdAt | Date and time when the account was created |

 ##### Transaction Entity
+The Transaction entity represents a financial transaction between two accounts and includes the following attributes:

 | Field            | Description                          |
 |------------------|--------------------------------------|